Gothic Art (c.1150-1375)

 Trend Toward Greater Realism

 The general effect is now better appreciated on the west front of Chartres cathedral, whose portals illustrate the development of the Gothic style.
-If one compares the portals at Chartres (c.
-1140-50) with those of 13th-century Reims, one can see that the development of sculpture during this early period of Gothic art is toward increased realism, and away from the rather wooden feel of Romanesque sculpture.
+If one compares the portals at Chartres (c.1140-50) with those of 13th-century Reims, one can see that the development of sculpture during this early period of Gothic art is toward increased realism, and away from the rather wooden feel of Romanesque sculpture.
 As it was, this was achieved not by continuous evolution, but in a series of stylistic impulses.
 The first of these impulses can be seen in the sculpture on the west front of Chartres.
 The figures, with their stylized gestures and minutely pleated garments, are barely "real", and their forms are closely aligned with the architectural composition.
 Similar examples can be seen at Angers, Le Mans, Bourges, and Senlis cathedrals.
-The second creative impulse derived (1181-1210) from the region of the Meuse, in the work of the goldsmith Nicholas of Verdun, marked by graceful, curving figures and soft Greek-like ridged-and-troughed drapery (Muldenstil).
+The second creative impulse derived (1181-1210) from the school of Mosan art, in the metalwork of the goldsmith Nicholas of Verdun (and his older contemporary Godefroid de Claire), marked by graceful, curving figures and soft Greek-like ridged-and-troughed drapery (Muldenstil).
 A restrained version of this style decorated the main portals of the transepts of Chartres (c.1200-10), and can also be seen in Reims cathedral.
-A third impulse towards realism in Gothic sculpture, based on 10th century Byzantine prototypes, seems to have originated at Notre-Dame, Paris (c.1200).
+A third impulse towards realism in Gothic sculpture, based on 10th century Byzantine prototypes, seems to have originated at Notre-Dame Cathedral Paris (c.1200).
 Instead of swirling drapery and curved figures, this style is characterized by figures with a square, upright appearance, who are quite restrained in their gestures.
 A good example of this style is the west front of Amiens cathedral (c.1220-30).
 A fourth style of realism originated at Reims with a craftsman named after his most famous figure, the Joseph Master.
 Ignoring both the gestural restraint of Amiens and the drapery of the Muldenstil, he produced (c.1240) figures with characteristics that endured for the next 150 years: namely, dainty poses and faces and thick drapery hanging in long V-shaped folds that envelop the figure.
-Gothic cathedral sculpture had a wide-ranging influence on Late Gothic painters and illuminators including the great Provencal artist Enguerrand de Charenton (Quarton) (c.1410-1466).
+Gothic cathedral sculpture had a wide-ranging influence on Late Gothic painters and illuminators including the great Provencal artist Enguerrand de Charenton (Quarton) (c.1410-1466), creator of The Avignon Pieta (1454-6, Louvre, Paris).

 In Germany, the story is quite similar, except that German Gothic sculpture tends to be more emotional - see Strasbourg and Magdeburg cathedrals.
 A dramatic example of this emotiveness is found in the west choir (c.1250) of Naumburg cathedral.
 See also German Gothic Art (c.1200-1450).